 Brief Bios of those in Church Leadership Positions

-Val Jutsum, Warden Term (to 2025)
+Val Jutsum, Warden Term (to 2027)

 I’m Val Jutsum.
 A little more than fifty years ago I felt that I needed to look around myself in the world that is invisible.
 When I did, I ran smack into God and everything I wanted or thought that I wanted looked different to me.
 I really wanted to live in the world full of light, which is Christ.
 I answered a calling to be a mother.
 I was shaped by, as much as I shaped our nine children.
-David, my husband for even longer than that, has been an outstanding partner as we shared this life of light together.
+David is my husband for even longer than that, and has been an outstanding partner as we shared this life of light together.

 Doing work that is both needful and impactive is the thing that brings me joy.
-I have been a member of CHRIST CHURCH for eleven years.
+I have been a member of CHRIST CHURCH for thirteen years.
 I have made things; like floral arrangements, the newsletter: The SONG, The CHRIST CHURCH website, and occasionally some food for parties.
 I have done some things; like serve on the vestry, work the livestream on Sunday, be a warden, and mind the office when we were between hired administrators.

 This past year I had the privilege of being on the Diocesan Search Team to find the next bishop.
 I look around in the world I can see and the world I can’t and I’m delighted to be just where I am.
 I love you all so much, CHRIST CHURCH.
 Thank you for the opportunity to serve you as your warden.

-Jim Kurmis, Warden Term (to 2026)
+Jim Kurmis, Vestry Term (to 2026)

 My family and I have been members of Christ Church since 2013.We came for the music and stayed for the people!
 I have had the privilege of serving on the Vestry for several years and have served as Warden this past year.
 As Warden I have enjoyed working with Ruth, Val (my fellow Warden) as well as the other Vestry members.
 We have prayed and laughed, faced new challenges, and revisited old ones, always striving to do God's work in all that we do.
 I would be honored to serve another term.